 The City Centre Renovation and Revitalization Project373 began in 2016, aiming to integrate heritage, transport and mobility, public spaces, markets, and infrastructure, which affect the socio-economic value of the city centre and residents.
 In its detailed design phase, the project focuses on downtown Irbid, while the architectural and transportation studies will encompass larger scales.
-Additionally, the New Regional Market and upgrading of the Central Market of Irbid project, funded by the AFD in 2016,374 the former has completed technical drawings, but is seeking donors to finance construction.
+In addition to that are the New Regional Market project and the upgrading of the Central Market of Irbid.
+Technical drawings have been completed for the former, but donors are still being sought to finance the construction, while the upgrading of Central Market of Irbid was funded by the AFD in 2016.374